flasza/laravelpress/README.md

 Laravel package that works with Wordpress CMS Backend.
 This package is meant for people who want to create a custom front end for Wordpress

+This package talks directly to the database.
+It does not rely on Wordpress directly.
+Wordpress is only used to manage the content.

 This is based on the work of Junior Grossi.
 More info [here](http://grossi.io/2014/working-with-laravel-4-and-wordpress-together/)

 ## Installation